Fergclan/CyberpunkCombatTracker/README.txt

 # CyberpunkCombatTracker
-This is a small, unofficial, tool for use by GMs/Refs/DMs/etc. to make the combat in the TTRPG Cyberpunk Red, by R. Talsorian Games, a little bit easier to manage.
+This is a small, unofficial, tool for use by GMs/Refs/DMs/etc. to make the combat in the TTRPG Cyberpunk Red by R. Talsorian Games a little bit easier to manage.

 How to run: